 Broadcaster Jon Snow says he ‘hasn’t found age relevant’ to late fatherhood

-The veteran journalist and broadcaster, 75, said following the birth of his third child, ‘life felt complete’.
+Broadcaster Jon Snow says he ‘hasn’t found age relevant’ to becoming father in his 70s

+Former Channel 4 News presenter and his wife, Precious Lunga, 48, had a boy via a surrogate in 2021

-Former Channel 4 news anchor Jon Snow says he “hasn’t found age relevant” to his relationship with his children, after fathering his third child in his seventies.
+Former Channel 4 news broadcaster Jon Snow says he “hasn’t found age relevant” to his relationship with his children, after fathering his third child in his seventies.

 The veteran journalist and broadcaster, 75, says having his most recent child Tafara “wasn’t easy” but that following the birth “life felt complete”.

-Speaking to Saga Magazine, he discussed his relationship with his parents, children and grandchildren.
+Speaking to Saga Exceptional Magazine, he discussed his relationship with his parents, children and grandchildren.

 “There are three very small people in my life – two grandsons, aged one and three, and a son, Tafara, who is two-going-on-five,” he said.